 Students, Attorneys Launch Pro Bono Project to Help Disabled Veterans

-Whether they served in World War II or Iraq, today’s veterans are at the mercy of an aging U.S. Department of Veterans Affairs health system and often have difficulty finding a lawyer to take their disabilities claims through specialized courts.
-A coalition of law students and area attorneys are working together to fill that need in a new pro bono project sponsored by the Law School, Virginia Law Veterans, and the Charlottesville/Albemarle Bar Association.
+Whether they served in World War II or Iraq, today's veterans are at the mercy of an aging U.S. Department of Veterans Affairs health system and often have difficulty finding a lawyer to take their disabilities claims through specialized courts.
+A coalition of law students and area attorneys are working together to fill that need in a new pro bono project sponsored by the University of Virginia School of Law, Virginia Law Veterans, and the Charlottesville/Albemarle Bar Association.

-“The war’s been going on for a long time now.
-There are a lot of wounded soldiers that have come back to the States.
-I think everyone’s aware that we haven’t always done the best job of helping them,” said Professor Chris Sprigman, who, along with several student veterans, helped instigate and organize the effort.
+"The war's been going on for a long time now.
+There's a lot of wounded soldiers that have come back to the States.
+I think everyone's aware that we haven't always done the best job of helping them," said Professor Chris Sprigman, who along with several student veterans helped instigate and organize the effort.

 The cases, one involving a Korean War U.S. Army veteran and the other a 1970s-era U.S. Air Force veteran, are on appeal to the Court of Appeals for Veterans Claims in Washington, D.C.
 Each team is led by a group of attorneys, with two student "senior associates" and about 20 student "junior associates" providing much of the legwork.
 Sprigman acts as an adviser to the senior associates.

-The strong student turnout at the training “spoke volumes,” said second-year Doug Andre, a senior associate for the case of the Air Force veteran and a retired Navy commander himself.
-“They came forward because of this issue, which a lot of people recognize as one worth addressing.”
+The strong student turnout at the training "spoke volumes," said second-year law student Doug Andre, a senior associate for the case of the Air Force veteran and a retired Navy commander himself.
+"They came forward because of this issue, which a lot of people recognize as one worth doing."

-Andre’s team is attempting to establish that its client has a current medical problem with his back related to his military service.
+Andre's team is attempting to establish that their client has a current medical problem with his back related to his military service.

 "If we can establish that his injuries and his disabilities were in fact service-connected, then he has every right to expect the government to provide him with the benefits to deal with those disabilities," Andre said.
 "It's all about helping one person."

-Andre is working with attorney Greg Webb, who is leading a team of volunteer attorneys from his firm, Michie Hamlett Lowry Rasmussen & Tweel, including Ron Tweel ’71, Elizabeth Coughter, and Garrett Smith.
+Andre is working with attorney Greg Webb, who is leading a team of volunteer attorneys from his firm, Michie Hamlett Lowry Rasmussen & Tweel, including Ron Tweel, Elizabeth Coughter, and Garrett Smith.

 Sprigman, whose brother serves in the U.S. Marines, called the effort a "pilot program," and hopes it will eventually become a more regularized program of the Law School.

-Local attorney and project team leader Cooper Geraty ’76, who focuses on civil disability cases, said many of his Social Security disability claims clients also were veterans.
-“It seemed to me to be a real unmet need.
-These are some of my most compelling clients,” Geraty said.
+Local attorney and project team leader Cooper Geraty, a 1976 graduate of the Law School who focuses on civil disability cases, said many of his Social Security disability claims clients also were veterans.
+"It seemed to me to be a real unmet need.
+These are some of my most compelling clients," Geraty said.

 Most private attorneys have little experience handling veterans' cases due to a post-Civil War-era rule under which attorneys could charge no more than $10 for cases before the Veterans Administration.
 Now lawyers can take such cases for veterans receiving their initial denial after June 2007 on a contingency basis, charging no more than 20 percent of past due benefits.
 Because the veteran receives 100 percent of the benefits moving forward, the attorney's fee could be a small percentage of the total settlement, Geraty explained.
 "It's very similar to the system of the Social Security Administration, which maxes out at 25 percent [of past due benefits]."

 The Court of Appeals for Veterans Claims handles appeals from the administrative Board of Veterans Affairs; the next level of appeals would be heard by the U.S. Court of Appeals for the D.C.
-Circuit, although it rarely takes veterans’ cases.
+Circuit, although they rarely take veterans' cases.

-The system is so complex that students working on the cases are starting a repository of memos and briefs that will help future students navigate the world of veterans’ claims, said third-year student and senior associate Rebekah Shapiro.
-One of the reasons the system is unusual is because initially the opposing parties—the U.S. Department of Veterans Affairs and the veteran—are working together.
+The system is so complex that students working on the cases are starting a repository of memos and briefs that will help future students navigate the world of veterans' claims, said third-year law student and senior associate Rebekah Shapiro.
+One of the reasons the system is unusual is because initially the opposing parties — the U.S. Department of Veterans Affairs and the veteran — are working together.
 Only when the parties disagree over benefits do claims turn into appeals.

 "I'm looking forward to writing a team brief," Shapiro said.
 "That's something neither my summer projects at law firms nor my law school experience has given me yet, and it's clearly a skill that transfers post-graduation."